-Although the face-lifted models from the elegant Jules Audemars line of dressy watches designed with CEOs in mind were unarguably the drawing cards of AP`s exhibition at SIHH 2011, it was the refreshed Royal Oak Offshore collection of muscular watches –including the new Audemars Piguet Royal Oak Offshore Chronograph in Steel (Ref.
-26400SO.OO.A002CA.01)— that were immortalized thanks to the Swiss brand’s longstanding partnership with Arnold Schwarzenegger that has received the bulk of attention from enthusiasts around the world.
+Although the face-lifted models from the elegant Jules Audemars line of dressy watches designed with CEOs in mind were unarguably the drawing cards of AP’s exhibition at SIHH 2011, it was the refreshed Royal Oak Offshore collection of muscular watches –including the new Audemars Piguet Royal Oak Offshore Chronograph in Steel (Ref.
+26400SO.OO.A002CA.01)— that was immortalized thanks to the Swiss brand’s longstanding partnership with Arnold Schwarzenegger that has received the bulk of attention from enthusiasts around the world.

 As I have already noted, this new collection is just a face-lift, not a new generation of the legendary series: the new model offers only visual enhancements to the existing line of AP ROO watches, while the mechanical guts remain basically the same.